annexi-strayline/Curses/README.md

 end Example;
 ```

-This example code can be found in the root directory under example.adb.
+This example code can be found in the root directory under Tests/example.adb.
+A gprbuild project file can be found in the root directory as example.gpr

 Compile as follows (gnat must be installed):
 ```
-$ gcc -c *.c
-$ gnatmake example
+$ gprbuild -p -P example.adb -XHOST_OS=[Your host OS]
 ```

+HOST_OS Must be set to one of the three currently supported OS types:
+1. "Linux"
+2. "FreeBSD"
+3. "Solaris"

 This binding has been tested to work as is on
 - FreeBSD
 - Linux

-This binding has been tested to work with modification to the curses-binding-sys.c file.
-See the file for comments in the includes section.
 - Solaris (illumos)